Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Workflow automation and export data types schemas/README.md

-# Workflow automation and continuos export data types schemas
+# Workflow automation and continuous export data types schemas

-When using Azure Security Center's [Continuos export](https://docs.microsoft.com/azure/security-center/continuous-export) or [Workflow automation](https://docs.microsoft.com/azure/security-center/workflow-automation) features [programmatically](https://docs.microsoft.com/rest/api/securitycenter/automations), you'll need to have the data types (recommendations or alerts) schemas in order to know on which fields to define your set of filtering rules on.
+When using Azure Security Center's [Continuous export](https://docs.microsoft.com/azure/security-center/continuous-export) or [Workflow automation](https://docs.microsoft.com/azure/security-center/workflow-automation) features [programmatically](https://docs.microsoft.com/rest/api/securitycenter/automations), you'll need to have the data types (recommendations or alerts) schemas in order to know on which fields to define your set of filtering rules on.

 In addition, when exporting to an Event Hub or when triggering Workflow automation with generic HTTP connectors, you could use the schemas to properly [parse the JSON objects](https://docs.microsoft.com/azure/logic-apps/logic-apps-perform-data-operations#parse-json-action).